ReproNim/reproin/README.md

 # ReproIn

-This project is a part of the ReproNim.org suite.
+This project is a part of the [ReproNim Center](http://ReproNim.org) suite of tools and frameworks.
 Its goal is to provide a turnkey flexible setup for automatic generation of shareable, version-controlled BIDS datasets from MR scanners.
 To not reinvent the wheel, all actual software development is largely done through contribution to